alvinmahmud/alvinmahmud.github.io/_pages/about.md

 Currently I’ve been picking up experience through hands-on projects, DS&A practice and staying curious.

 Outside of coding, I’m really into basketball, hitting the gym, and playing video games.
-I’m a big fan of hip-hop and R&B; Blxst is always in my rotation, along with artists like Andre 3000, Lil Tecca, and Frank Ocean.
+I’m a big fan of hip-hop and R&B; Blxst is always in my rotation, along with artists like André 3000, Lil Tecca, and Frank Ocean.

 I’m always open to connect or collaborate!
 Feel free to reach out via [email](mailto:alvin.mahmud@gmail.com) or check out some of my featured work here on the site.